 The “List Preview Data” will show you what your data looks like before the importer gets a hold of it.
 Here, if you see any egregious issues (I forgot to add a City column!), you can go back and fix your data file before you spend more time on the import.

-Postalytics makes it abundantly clear exactly which fields you need to map to in order to send a direct mail campaign.
-You can’t proceed until these fields are properly mapped.
+Postalytics makes it abundantly clear exactly which fields you’ll then need to map manually in order to send a direct mail campaign.
+You won’t be able to proceed until these fields are properly mapped.